 If you pay online, there is usually a place for noting extra principal as well.

-Come the end of the year, you will have made one extra mortgage payment, which is the same as setting up a bi-monthly mortgage payment.
+Come the end of the year, you will have made one extra mortgage payment, which is the same as setting up a bi-weekly mortgage payment.

 By following this technique, you will knock off close to 5 years on your mortgage and will save over $33,000 in interest.